 From the 1970s until 2019, a welcome sign for Fabryczna (the Factory District) stood at Wrocław’s western entrance.
 This area was once home to the city’s largest industrial plants, many of which were restructured or shut down after 1989.
 The sign was eventually removed due to neglect, which posed a structural hazard – its rusting began to threaten with collapse of the structure.

 Elwro was the pride of Wrocław and the People’s Republic of Poland, an electronics factory that produced computers and IT systems.
-After the political transformation in 1989, Elwro was bought by Siemens.
+After the fall of communism, Elwro was bought by Siemens.
 The factory ceased operations in 1993, and shortly thereafter most of the production halls were razed to the ground.

 Katarzyna Kulwicka

 After WWII, Wrocław became a major industrial hub, with the Pafawag locomotive factory as one of its key sites.
-Located in the Fabryczna district, Pafawag functioned like a small town, with its own newspaper, gardens, and community spaces.
+Located in the Fabryczna district, Pafawag functioned like a small town, with its own newspaper, allotment gardens, vacation resorts, clubs and community spaces.
 It produced the EN57, the world’s longest-produced electric train, now iconic in Polish rail history.
 Pictured is the oldest operational unit in its original livery.

 Despite Pafawag being bought by international capital, the memory of it still exists.
 Zygmunt Czerniak was an engineer in Pafawag, a member of the workers’ community.
 His grandson, as a gesture of commemoration of his late grandpa, got a tattoo with a banner of a long-defunct Pafawag sports club.